-(1) Research and development and general and administrative expenses were corrected for misclassification in 2008 and 2009.
-See note 2(k) in the notes to the consolidated financial statements included in this prospectus.

-(2) Further explanation is described under the caption "Noncontrolling Interest" in note 2(o) to the consolidated financial statements included in this prospectus.
+- (1) Research and development and general and administrative expenses were corrected for misclassification and immaterial errors in 2008, 2009 and 2010.
+See note 3 in the notes to the consolidated financial statements included in this prospectus. - (2) Further explanation is described under the caption "Noncontrolling Interest" in note 2(o) to the consolidated financial statements included in this prospectus. - (3) Pro forma as adjusted net loss per share and weighted average pro forma as adjusted shares outstanding assume the conversion of all our outstanding convertible preferred stock into an aggregate of 10,710,850 shares of common stock as of January 1, 2010. - (4) As of September 30, 2011, our preliminary estimate of actual cash, cash equivalents, and certificates of deposit was \$6.3 million.

-The summary pro forma and pro forma as adjusted balance sheet data above gives effect to the following transactions as if they had occurred as of December 31, 2010:
+The summary pro forma and pro forma as adjusted balance sheet data above gives effect to the following transactions as if they had occurred as of June 30, 2011:

-- on a pro forma basis the issuance of 276,304 shares of Series E preferred stock in connection with our acquisition of the minority interest in our majority owned subsidiary, BPS of which 221,066 shares were issued on January 7, 2011 and up to 55,238 shares are issuable upon the satisfaction of certain conditions in connection with the acquisition; and - on a pro forma as adjusted basis (i) the issuance and sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range listed on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the receipt by us of the proceeds of such sale and (ii) the conversion of all of our outstanding convertible preferred stock into an aggregate of 16,375,568 shares of common stock, which will take place automatically upon the closing of this offering in accordance with the terms of our preferred stock.
+- on a pro forma basis (i) the issuance of 55,238 shares of Series E preferred stock in connection with our acquisition of the minority interest in our majority owned subsidiary, BPS, which were issued on August 12, 2011 after the closing of the acquisition; (ii) the conversion of all of our outstanding convertible preferred stock into an aggregate of 10,710,850 shares of common stock, which will take place automatically upon the closing of this offering in accordance with the terms of our preferred stock; and (iii) the issuance of 22,603 shares of common stock issuable as of October 21, 2011 as dividends on shares of Series AA preferred stock; and - on a pro forma as adjusted basis the issuance and sale of 6,200,000 shares of common stock in this offering at the initial public offering price of \$7.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us and the receipt by us of the proceeds of such sale.